-Immigration and Customs Enforcement (ICE) is one of two agencies under the Department of Homeland Security (DHS) that is doing their part of fulfilling President Donald Trump's goal of deporting two to three million criminal, undocumented immigrants.
+Immigration and Customs Enforcement (ICE) is one of two agencies under the Department of Homeland Security (DHS) that is doing their part of fulfilling President Donald Trump's goal of deporting two to three million criminals, undocumented immigrants.
 One of ICE’s main duties is to seize undocumented immigrants who have received their final deportation notices or who have failed to report to the agency per instructions.

 However, achieving the Trump Administration’s goal will come at a huge cost.
 According to the DHS, ICE spent $3.2 billion to identify, apprehend, detain, and remove undocumented immigrations during fiscal 2016.
 Last year, ICE conducted 240,000 of the roughly 450,000 total deportations, each costing costs American taxpayers an average of $10,854.